quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Handling Version Negotiation Packets {#handle-vn}

-When the client receives a Version Negotiation packet, it first checks that the packet number and connection ID match the values it sent in a client initial packet.
+When the client receives a Version Negotiation packet, it first checks that the packet number and connection ID match the values it sent in a Client Initial packet.
 If this check fails, the packet MUST be discarded.

 Once the Version Negotiation packet is determined to be valid, the client then selects an acceptable protocol version from the list provided by the server.
 The client then attempts to create a connection using that version.
-Though the contents of the client initial packet the client sends might not change in response to version negotiation, a client MUST increase the packet number it uses on every packet it sends.
+Though the contents of the Client Initial packet the client sends might not change in response to version negotiation, a client MUST increase the packet number it uses on every packet it sends.
 Packets MUST continue to use long headers and MUST include the new negotiated protocol version.